 Appointment and Reporting Structure.
-HCSC's Executive Vice President - Chief Administrative Officer shall serve as HCSC's Chief Ethics, Compliance and Privacy Officer (CECO) and the Civil Rights Coordinator.
-The CECO shall be a member of senior leadership and is responsible for the administration of the Compliance Program for the Company.
+HCSC's Senior Vice President - Compliance, Audit Services, Special Investigations and Privacy (CASSIP) shall serve as HCSC's Chief Ethics and Compliance Officer and the Civil Rights Coordinator.
+The CECO shall be a member of senior leadership and is responsible for administration of the Compliance Program for the Company.
 The CECO defines the Program structure, educational requirements, reporting and complaint mechanisms, response and correction procedures and compliance expectations of all personnel and vendors.
-The CECO shall report to the Board Audit, Compliance and Finance Committee and the HCSC Chief Executive Officer.
-Any changes to the reporting relationship must be pre-approved by the Board Audit, Compliance and Finance Committee.
+The CECO shall report to the Board Audit and Compliance Committee and the HCSC Chief Executive Officer.
+Any changes to the reporting relationship must be pre-approved by the Board Audit and Compliance Committee.
 Authority.
 The CECO shall have the authority to review all documents and other information the CECO believes is relevant to the Company's compliance activities.
-The CECO shall be independent and has express authority to provide unfiltered, in-person reports at their discretion to the Board Audit, Compliance and Finance Committee and to communicate promptly and personally to the Board Audit, Compliance and Finance Committee on any matter involving criminal conduct or potential criminal conduct.
-The CECO shall promptly report to the Chair of the Board Audit, Compliance and Finance Committee any attempt to filter, edit or alter Compliance reports.
-If a serious issue reported by the CECO is not adequately addressed by senior management, or if a matter directly involves a senior officer of the Company, the CECO shall promptly notify the Chair of the Board Audit, Compliance and Finance Committee and, if warranted, promptly initiate an independent investigation.
-Further, the CECO shall have full authority to stop the submission of data that they believe may violate any applicable authority until the issue in question has been resolved to the CECO's satisfaction.
+The CECO shall be independent and has express authority to provide unfiltered, in-person reports at their discretion to the Board Audit & Compliance Committee and to communicate promptly and personally to the Board Audit & Compliance Committee on any matter involving criminal conduct or potential criminal conduct.
+The CECO shall promptly report to the Chair of the Board Audit and Compliance Committee any attempt to filter, edit or alter Compliance reports.
+If a serious issue reported by the CECO is not adequately addressed by Senior Management, or if a matter directly involves a senior officer of the Company, the CECO shall promptly notify the Chair of the Board Audit & Compliance Committee and, if warranted, promptly initiate an independent investigation.
+Further, the CECO shall have full authority to stop the submission of data that they believe may violate any applicable authority until the issue in guestion has been resolved to the CECO's satisfaction.